dineshkumares/info_extraction_receipts/README.md

     │   │   └── make_dataset.py
     │   │
     │   │
-    │   ├── models         <- Scripts to train,validate and test the model
+    │   ├── models         <- Scripts to train,validate and test the GCN model
-    │   │   │
-    │   │   ├── final_model.py
+    │   │   └── final_model.py
     │   │
-    │   ├── pipeline
+    │   └── pipeline
     │       ├── graph.py            <- Construct a graph from raw data. (export figures of graphs) │       ├── graph_to_data.py    <- Convert graph to a Torch Geometric dataset for modeling.
     │       ├── tess_ocr.py         <- Convert any document to image formate